 After minimal setup and training, schools can rely on a customizable SIS that makes it easy to include tardies, AM/PM absences, medical excuses, school holiday – even lunch count.
 Class-based attendance also allows tracking for each subject during multiple periods throughout the day.

 Further, a web-based SIS makes attendance reports available to the school office immediately, which simplifies record keeping.
 Principals and office staff can see students marked tardy, absent, etc., in real time, and even make updates or corrections as necessary.
-If the need arises, reports can also printed at any time.
+If the need arises, reports can also

 Finally, increased connectivity means that parents can register for instant email notifications of absences, tardies, medical absences and more.
 Parents can receive these updates even without staff intervention – a benefit that isn’t available through paper-based attendance.